franklinqin0/blog/docs/views/course_scheduling.md

 $\sum_{i = 1}^{m} x_{ij} = 1$ for each $j \in [1..n]$ (have to assign each schedule in some slot)

-Currently, each course is taught by one and only one teacher, the _unique course condition_ can be satisfied by this _unique teacher condition_.
+Currently, each course is taught by one and only one teacher, the _unique course condition_ can be satisfied by _unique teacher condition_.

 ### Parallel Electives